ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 We have used an [explicitly library linking](https://msdn.microsoft.com/en-us/library/784bt7z7.aspx) approach here.
 Alternative approach is an [implicitly library linking](https://msdn.microsoft.com/en-us/library/d14wsce5.aspx).
 You can use this implicitly linking to call functions of FastFind library.
 But there is one limitation in this case.
 You should use exactly the same C++ compiler version that has been used by the developer of FastFind library.

 Now we will consider possible tasks that we can solve with FastFind library.
-First task is to search an area that contains the best number of pixels with the given color.
+First task is to search an area that contains the best number of pixels of a given color.
 This task is solved by the `FFBestSpot` function.
 Let us consider an example.

 This is a screenshoot of popular MMORPG game Lineage 2:

 ![FFBestSpot Example](ffbestspot.png)

 You can see two models on this screenshot.
 First one is the player character, which has the "Zagstruck" name.
 Second one is the monster with the "Wretched Archer" name.
 We can use the `FFBestSpot` function to figure out monster's coordinates on the screen.
 But we should choose an appropriate color of pixels that should be found by this function.
 Best pixels to search are the text labels, which you can see under both models.
-Text labels are not depend on light effects or camera scale.
+Text labels do not depend on light effects or camera scale.
 Therefore, searching coordinates of these text labels will provide us the most reliable results.
-Monster has an extra green text label under it.
+Monster has an extra green text label below.
 This label is a perfect search target for us.

 Also you can use the models itself as the search targets.
 But the algorithm of `FFBestSpot` function makes wrong decisions very often in this case.
 This happens because the models are affected by shadows, light effects and also they can rotate.
 Wide variation of pixel colors is a consequent of all these effects.